m-j/notes-app-dotnet/README.md

 list of items downloaded from this gist: https://gist.github.com/m-j/58cda3e3be469191518c7d704ff336ba

 (You can click on Raw button in order to get plain txt)

 ### 4. Make app run as a service

+Service supports systemd notification protocol (Type=notify)

 # Useful info

-# Running dll
+## Running dll
-You can start .NET app in similar to starting javas JAR:
+You can start .NET app in similar manner to starting javas JAR:

 `dotnet NotesAppDotnet.dll`

+## Testing the app
+Application exposes Swagger UI which can be accessed using <application_url>/swagger/index.html page

 ## Choosing config file to use
-App can have multiple appsettings files in directory.
+App can have multiple appsettings files in application working directory.
 To use specific one you can set environment variable:

 ```shell